sbabic/swupdate/doc/source/handlers.rst

 ---------------

 The archive handler extracts an archive to a destination path.
-It supports whatever format libarchive has been compiled to support, for example even if swupdate itself has no direct support for xz it can be possible to extract tar.xz files with it.
+It supports whatever format libarchive has been compiled to support, for example even if SWUpdate itself has no direct support for xz it can be possible to extract tar.xz files with it.

 The attribute `preserve-attributes` must be set to preserve timestamps. uid/gid (numeric), permissions (except +x, always preserved) and extended attributes.

-The property `create-destination` can be set to the string `true` to have swupdate create the destination path before extraction.
+The property `create-destination` can be set to the string `true` to have SWUpdate create the destination path before extraction.

 ::